vmc-project/vmc-documentation/content/installation/geant4_vmc/required-optional-packages.md

 weight = 2
 +++

-Geant4 VMC requires [ROOT](https://root.cern.ch/) and [Geant4](http://geant4.web.cern.ch/) installed, and optionally, it can be built with [VGM](https://github.com/vmc-project/vgm).
+Geant4 VMC requires [ROOT](https://root.cern.ch/) and [Geant4](http://geant4.web.cern.ch/) installed, then the [VMC core package](/user-guide/vmc/vmc-library) if using ROOT built without `vmc` enabled, and optionally, it can be built with [VGM](https://github.com/vmc-project/vgm).
 See below tips for configuration and installation of these packages.

 The path to required and optional packages installations can be defined in the standard CMake way, via the paths to the CMake configuration file:
 ```
 Geant4_DIR      ... path to Geant4Config.cmake
 ROOT_DIR        ... path to ROOTConfig.cmake
+VMC_DIR         ... path to VMCConfig.cmake
 VGM_DIR         ... path to VGMConfig.cmake
 ```